pokerfuse online poker news

 What is the Main Event guarantee at WSOP Circuit Montreal?

 C$2.2 million was guaranteed for the Main Event that plays out August 28 to September 1, 2025.
-A guarantee for the WSOP-C Montreal November Main Event hasn’t been officially announced yet, but we expect it will be in a similar range.
+A guarantee for the WSOP-C Montreal 2026 in March hasn’t been announced just yet.

 Will I need to use the WSOP+ app?